MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 When the :ref:`swap policy <section_display_swap_double_parallel>` is not possible (the display panel is mapped on a fixed MCU memory address), the policy **single buffer** can be used.
 Like swap policy, this double buffering avoids flickering and inconsistent rendering: it is well suited to high quality animations.

-The *flush* step consists in copying the back buffer content to the frame buffer (often by using a DMA).
+The *flush* step consists in copying the back buffer content to the front buffer (often by using a DMA).

 .. figure:: images/ui_display_single_parallel.*
    :alt: Single Buffer (parallel)